kongbytes/arp-scan-rs/README.md

 Find all hosts in your local network using this fast ARP scanner.
 The CLI is written in Rust and provides a minimal scanner that finds all hosts using the ARP protocol.
 Inspired by the awesome [arp-scan project](https://github.com/royhills/arp-scan).

 :heavy_check_mark: Minimal Rust binary

 :heavy_check_mark: Fast ARP scans

-:heavy_check_mark: Scan customization (timeout, interface, ...)
+:heavy_check_mark: Scan customization (timeout, interface, DNS, ...)

-:heavy_check_mark: Force request source IP
+:heavy_check_mark: Force ARP source IP

 ## Getting started